OpenOverlayRouter/blockchain-mapping-system/README.md

 ﻿# IPchain: a blockchain-based mapping system

-IPcoins is a blockchain prototype to store IP addresses and prefixes.
-Similarly to how Bitcoin secures coins, IPcoins allows you to associate IP prefixes to a public key and record your ownership in the blockchain.
+IPchain is a blockchain prototype to store IP addresses and prefixes.
+Similarly to how Bitcoin secures coins, IPchain allows you to associate IP prefixes to a public key and record your ownership in the blockchain.
 You can also associate RLOCs and Map Servers to these prefixes to create a secure Mapping System.
-IPcoins also provides an interface to OOR so it can answer Map Requests.
+IPchain also provides an interface to OOR so it can answer Map Requests.
 More information in [this IETF draft](https://tools.ietf.org/pdf/draft-paillisse-sidrops-blockchain-01.pdf).

 Please note that this prototype is experimental.